 Zeevou’s Response to the COVID-19 Impacts on Vacation Rentals

 At Zeevou, it’s our top priority to provide our Partner Hosts and property managers worldwide with the tools and knowledge necessary to succeed with their rentals.
 With all the above-mentioned information, you’re now sure that many guests are currently looking for longer stays.
 That’s why we want to dedicate our next webinar to short- to mid-term impacts of the COVID-19 pandemic on the hospitality industry with experts in the field.
-Here’s the link to the webinar.
 Don’t miss this opportunity as our valued panelists will be sharing their expertise and their success stories with every short stay operator out there, who wish to consider including mid-term rentals in their business.
 Below there’s a list of the names of the panelists and a short description of their business:

 Pablo del Valle is the Head of Product at Minty Stay, which is a provider of fully furnished apartments ideal for corporate travellers, ex-pats, or any other monthly rental.